ariannamethod/Arianna/README.md

 DeepSeek integration before launching the bot.

 Thread ID mappings are written to `data/threads.json` with a file lock so concurrent processes do not corrupt the file.
-For better durability—especially before introducing client-id‑based multi-user flows—consider migrating this store to a lightweight database such as SQLite.
+For better durability you can switch to SQLite storage: create an empty `data/threads.sqlite` file and restart the bot.
+When this file is present the mapping is stored in a `threads` table (`id TEXT PRIMARY KEY, thread_id TEXT`).

 ### Group chat behavior